SunCulture wants to turn Africa into the world’s next bread basket, one solar water pump at a time – TechCrunch

 After winning second place in a business plan competition sponsored by NYU, the two men decided to prove that they should have won first.
 They booked tickets to Kenya and tried to launch a pilot program for their business selling solar-powered water pumps and generators.

-Conceptually solar water pumping systems have been around for decades.
-But as the costs of solar equipment and energy storage have declined the systems that leverage those components have become more accessible to a broader swath of the global population.
+Conceptually solar water-pumping systems have been around for decades.
+But as the costs of solar equipment and energy storage have declined, the systems that leverage those components have become more accessible to a broader swath of the global population.

 That timing is part of what has enabled SunCulture to succeed where other companies have stumbled.
 “We moved here at a time when [solar] reached grid parity in a lot of markets.
 It was at a time when a lot of development financiers were funding the nexus between agriculture and energy,” said Ibrahim.

-Initially, the company sold its integrated energy generation and water pumping systems to the middle income farmers who hold jobs in cities like Nairobi and cultivate crops on land they own in rural areas.
-These “telephone farmers” were willing to spend the $5000 required to install SunCulture’s initial systems.
+Initially, the company sold its integrated energy generation and water-pumping systems to the middle income farmers who hold jobs in cities like Nairobi and cultivate crops on land they own in rural areas.
+These “telephone farmers” were willing to spend the $5,000 required to install SunCulture’s initial systems.

 It’s a spin on what’s become a popular business model for the distribution of solar systems of all types across Africa.
-Investors have poured nearly $1 billion into the development of off-grid solar energy and retail technology companies like M-kopa, Greenlight Planet, d.light design, ZOLA Electric, and SolarHome, according to Ibrahim.
+Investors have poured nearly $1 billion into the development of off-grid solar energy and retail technology companies like M-kopa, Greenlight Planet, d.light design, ZOLA Electric and SolarHome, according to Ibrahim.
 In some ways, SunCulture just extends that model to agricultural applications.

 “We have had to bundle services and financing.
 The reason this particularly works is because our customers are increasing their incomes four or five times,” said Ibrahim.
 “Most of the money has been going to consuming power.
 This is the first time there has been productive power.”

-SunCulture’s hardware consists of 300 watt solar panels and a 440 watt-hour battery system.
+SunCulture’s hardware consists of 300-watt solar panels and a 440-watt-hour battery system.
 The batteries can support up to four lights, two phones and a plug-in submersible water pump.

-The company’s best selling product line can support irrigation for a two-and-a-half acre farm, Ibrahim said.
+The company’s best-selling product line can support irrigation for a two-and-a-half acre farm, Ibrahim said.
 “We see ourselves as an entry point for other types of appliances.
 We’re growing to be the largest solar company for Africa.”

-With the $14 million in funding, from investors including Energy Access Ventures (EAV), Électricité de France (EDF), Acumen Capital Partners (ACP), and Dream Project Incubators (DPI), SunCulture will expand its footprint in Kenya, Ethiopia, Uganda, Zambia, Senegal, Togo, and Cote D’Ivoire, the company said.
+With the $14 million in funding, from investors including Energy Access Ventures (EAV), Électricité de France (EDF), Acumen Capital Partners (ACP) and Dream Project Incubators (DPI), SunCulture will expand its footprint in Kenya, Ethiopia, Uganda, Zambia, Senegal, Togo and Cote D’Ivoire, the company said.

 Ekta Partners acted as the financial advisor for the deal, while CrossBoundary provided additional advisory support, including an analysis on the market opportunity and competitive landscape, under the United States Agency for International Development (USAID)’s Kenya Investment Mechanism Program.